 8 North Main St, the Ebenezer Stanwood House (1747) - This house is named for early owner Ebenezer Stanwood, a peruke-maker.
 The framing and decoration indicate a First Period structure constructed between 1709 and 1747 when Stanwood acquired a portion of a house from Ebenezer Smith.

-2 Old England Road, the Captain Treadwell house (1748) - The Captain Treadwell house at 2 Old England Roiad was constructed in 1748, and features Georgian-era construction.
-Thomas Franklin Waters wrote that Captain Treadwell’s shis, “The Dolphin,” and “Hannah” sailed from the town wharves, where they loaded to Trinidad, St. Lucie, Point Petre and other West India ports.
+2 Old England Road, the Captain Treadwell house (1748) - The Captain Treadwell house features Georgian-era construction.
+Captain Treadwell's ships, "The Dolphin," and "Hannah" sailed from the town wharves, where they loaded to Trinidad, St. Lucie, Point Petre and other West India ports.

 48 North Main Street, the Thomas Morley house (c 1750, alt.
-1845)) - This house and its northern neighbor, 50 North Main, were a single structure before 1845, when Thomas Morley bought the southern portion of that house, separated and rotated it 90° to present a gable end to the street, and finished it for his dwelling.
-Thomas Morley was an artist and taught painting in his school on … Continue reading 48 North Main Street, the Thomas Morley house (c 1750, alt.
-1845))
+1845) - This house and its northern neighbor, 50 North Main, were a single structure before 1845, when Thomas Morley bought the southern portion of that house, separated and rotated it 90° to present a gable end to the street, and finished it for his dwelling.
+Thomas Morley was an artist and taught painting in his school on Summer St., which stood behind the present 47 North Main.

 57 High Street, the Stone – Rust – Abraham Lummus house (c 1750) - This cape saltbox was built by Robert Stone and has many original features, including vertical feather edge sheathing.
 William Rust bought the house in 1851 and his heirs occupied the estate into the 20th century.
 The separate workshop/barn on the northwest corner is believed to be a former cobbler shop, once connected to the house.